Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Introduction

-Our primary contributions are as follows: \begin{compactitem} \item We identify \textbf{neural resynthesis} as a fundamentally different attack regime for audio watermarking, and argue that neural codecs act as semantic projections that can erase the imperceptible, non-semantic noise patterns used by prior watermarking methods. \item We propose \textbf{Latent-Mark}, the first zero-bit audio watermarking framework explicitly designed to withstand neural resynthesis by inducing a detectable \textbf{latent directional shift} via gradient-based waveform optimization.
+Our primary contributions are as follows: \begin{compactitem} \item We identify \textbf{neural codec compression} as a fundamentally different attack regime for audio watermarking, and argue that neural codecs act as manifold projectors that can erase the imperceptible noise patterns used by prior watermarking methods. \item We propose Latent-Mark, the first zero-bit audio watermarking framework explicitly designed to withstand neural codec compression by inducing a detectable \textbf{latent directional shift} via gradient-based waveform optimization.
 We show that \textbf{latent space-aligned} shifts enhance acoustic \textbf{imperceptibility} (Sections~\ref{sec:direction_analysis}, ~\ref{sec:imperceptibility}). \item Building on the white-box formulation, we introduce cross-codec optimization across multiple codecs to achieve strong zero-shot \textbf{transferability} to unseen black-box codecs.
-Ultimately, Latent-Mark provides a balance of perceptual fidelity and survivability to semantic bottlenecks, while maintaining highly competitive \textbf{robustness against prior DSP attacks} (Section~\ref{sec:dsp_attack}). \end{compactitem}
+Ultimately, Latent-Mark provides a balance of perceptual fidelity and survivability to neural codec compression, while maintaining highly competitive \textbf{robustness against prior DSP attacks} (Section~\ref{sec:dsp_attack}). \end{compactitem}